Smerity/Snippets/sound/vsc/README.md

      padsp ./sound

+If you wish to cat a file, such as your hard drive, directly to /dev/audio then you can run:

+    sudo cat /dev/sda | `padsp tee /dev/audio` >& /dev/null

 Running this on other distributions that directly support _/dev/dsp_ should be trivial.

 For a Youtube link to a large collection of these implementations, see http://www.youtube.com/watch?v=GtQdIYUtAHg